-Director – Emile Ardolino, Screenplay – Perry & Randy Howze, Producer – Mike Lobell, Photography – William A. Fraker, Music – Maurice Jarre, Special Effects – Stan Parks, Production Design – Dennis Washington.
-Production Company – Tri-Star
+Director – Emile Ardolino, Screenplay – Perry Howze & Randy Howze, Producer – Mike Lobell, Photography – William A. Fraker, Music – Maurice Jarre, Special Effects – Stan Parks, Production Design – Dennis Washington.
+Production Company – Tri-Star.

 Robert Downey Jr (Alex Finch), Cybill Shepherd (Corinne Jeffries), Ryan O’Neal (Philip Traine), Mary Stuart Masterson (Miranda Jeffries), Christopher McDonald (Louie Jeffries), Joe Grifasi (Omar), Josef Sommer (Judge Harrison Fenwick)